Warriors fans everywhere — not to mention coaching staff and players — are holding their breath.

 Steph went back to the locker room after after appearing to injure his left leg on this play pic.twitter.com/SKx4XmXMIZ

 — Warriors on NBCS (@NBCSWarriors) February 5, 2023

 Curry went to the Warriors’ bench, was looked at by the team medical staff, and soon went back to the locker room and did not return.
 X-rays taken of his knee were negative, but the MRI expected Sunday will be more telling.

 Of extra concern is that this is the second injury to that leg in as many games, Curry was able to play through the first one.

 Of note on the Steph Curry lower left leg injury: He initially banged it up in Denver on Thursday on this shot attempt.
 Listed on the injury report today as a contusion.
 Had extra padding for it.
 Then took this second hit that knocked him out of game. pic.twitter.com/S3YSUgTEP6

 — Anthony Slater (@anthonyVslater) February 5, 2023

 Curry is averaging 27.9 points, 6.4 rebounds and 6.4 assists a game.
-Of larger concern, the Warriors outscore opponents by 5 points per 100 possessions when Curry is on the court and 5.4 when he is off.
+Of larger concern, the Warriors outscore opponents by 5 points per 100 possessions when Curry is on the court and get outscored by 5.4 when he is off.
 At 27-26 the Warriors sit seventh in the West.